 GENERAL ADMISSION: $6*

-*Price is per time slot for a household up to five people.
+*Timed-entry reservations required for admission.
+Price is per time slot for a household up to five people.
+SEE DETAILS BELOW.

 Your reservation includes private access for a maximum of 40 minutes with your household of five people or less to view the museum and current exhibition, “Unspoken Voices: Honoring the Legacy of Black America.”